FeatherFramework/feather-admin/README.md

 ## Features

-- View everyone currently connected to the server
+- Browse everyone currently connected through the Player List
 - View character details, economy values, role level, and identifiers
 - Teleport to a player, bring them to you, or send them back
 - Spectate another player, including players outside normal streaming range
-- Kick a player with a required reason
+- Kick an online player from the Moderation page with a required reason
 - Issue persistent warnings and review moderation history
 - Apply permanent or temporary account bans
 - Search for and moderate players who are currently offline